Three persons sitting outside, two adults and one child. They are smiling.

 Diakonia’s work makes a difference

-• Through cooperation with local partner organizations, Diakonia has driven forward the agenda of ethnic minorities and sustainable development.
-Significant progress has been made in increasing community participation and in demanding and defending people’s rights and many people have received Thai citizenship or other legal statuses.
+• Through cooperation with local partner organizations, Diakonia has advanced the agenda of indigenous peoples and ethnic minorities, including women, as well as sustainable development.
+Significant progress has been made in increasing community participation and in demanding and defending people's rights.

-• With the support of Diakonia, partners have empowered volunteers and established networks at community level, raising awareness about human rights.
-The networks also provide legal support to people subject to human rights violations.
+• Many people have received Thai citizenship or other legal statuses to which they are entitled.
+With the support of Diakonia, partners have empowered volunteers and established networks at the community level, raising awareness about human rights.
+These networks also provide legal support to individuals subject to human rights violations.

 For more information